mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Methodology

 \subsubsection{Blockchain Communication}

-Although LLM has rapidly developed, it is still sensitive to generating content that may be fluent but lacks authenticity.
-To enhance the correctness of each answer, we have designed \textit{blockchain-inspired voting} as a reflection for any answer to any question from any agent.
+To mitigate the hallucination of LLM and avoid falling into non-terminating loops, we have designed \textit{blockchain-inspired voting} as a reflection for any answer to any question from any agent.
+After the agent answers, all other agents decide whether to initiate a poll and obtain the result through weighted voting.
+Answers that do not initiate a poll process or pass in the poll are considered to be of high quality due to the majority approval of the agents, while answers that fail to pass will be regenerated by the author agent to improve the quality.
 The agents in the \framework{} are transparent and equal to each other, despite their different responsibilities, and compose a decentralized structure \textit{Agent Chain}.
-Blockchain, a decentralized structure, follows governance guidelines divided into on-chain and off-chain governance.
-On-chain governance is more democratic and transparent, allowing participants to trust each other and leaving decision-making power in the hands of decentralized entities. \textit{Agent Chain} in \framework{} follows the decisions of on-chain governance to better leverage the advantages of decentralization.
+Additionally, although \textit{Agent Chain} lacks the implementation of a Byzantine fault-tolerant system, it is still very robust for driven by \textit{Agent Workflow} to avoid the generation of false messages.
+Inspired by the governance guidelines of decentralized best practice blockchain, we choose on-chain governance to allow participants to trust each other and leave decision-making power in the hands of decentralized entities.
+More detailed rules description is shown Figure~\ref{fig: promptD1} Appendix~\ref{voting}.